nextcloud/documentation/user_manual/index.rst

 Bookmarks
 =========
-The following topic describes how to use the ownCloud **Bookmarks** appliction to manage your bookmarks:
+The following topic describes how to use the ownCloud **Bookmarks** application to manage your bookmarks:

 * :doc:`bookmarks`

 Backup
 ======
-The following topic describes the ownCloud **User_Migrate** appliction used to import and export user account settings:
+The following topic describes the ownCloud **User_Migrate** application used to import and export user account settings:

 * :doc:`migration`